marty-vanhoof/Florida2016_Campaign_Contributions/florida2016_EDA.md

 ## 5 Republican            257.
 50
 ```

-The next bar graph shows the total contribution amount (sum of all contributions) by party.
+The next bar graph displays the total contribution amount (sum of all contributions) by party.
+It shows that the sum total of all contributions is actually greater for Republicans than Democrats even though the number of individual contributions is greater for Democrats.

 ![](florida2016_EDA_files/figure-html/Bivariate_Plots_5-1.png)<!-- -->